flowagi-eu/nyno/README.md

 ### Install Nyno on Linux Host

-Note: Nyno is dependent on Best.js which needs to be installed to run Nyno.
-If you plan to run PHP-based extensions, you'll also need to install PHP Swoole for high-performing PHP commands.
+Note: Nyno is dependent on Best.js which needs to be installed to run Nyno. **You will need to install quite a lot of  dependencies.
+Docker/Podman install is  recommended.** However, for the experts, a `bash scripts/check_host.sh` script is included to check dependencies quickly.

 ```bash
 # install Best.js